hjwp/marriage-figaro-norway/act4.md

 [Se il ribaldo ancor sta saldo la faccenda guasterà.]

-> We've got to that kid out of here, or he'll ruin the plan
+> We've got to get
+> that kid out of here,
+> or he'll ruin the plan

 CHERUBINO: